 The faint shriek of Rolanda Hooch’s whistle sounded across the Quidditch pitch, bringing our attention back to the match as all fourteen players shot into the air.
-The power of the Slytherin team was immediately apparent, the players streaking by the stands so quickly it was nearly impossible to tell each player apart.
-Lee Jordan, the Gryffindor commentator, seemed to be having the same difficulty and was unable to tell exactly which Slytherin Chaser scored the first goal.
+The power of the Slytherin team was immediately apparent, the players streaking by the stands so quickly it was nearly impossible to tell them apart.
+Lee Jordan, the Gryffindor commentator, seemed to be having the same difficulty and was unable to report exactly which Slytherin Chaser scored the first goal.
 Draco was only distinguishable by his position circling high over the pitch.

-“What a conundrum, then, when Slytherin and Hufflepuff play each other…” Lucius mused.
+“What a conundrum, then, when Slytherin and Hufflepuff play each other …” Lucius mused.
 “You know, several of the other school governors and I are planning on gathering later in Hogsmeade for a drink, nothing formal.
 If you have no plans tonight, Avrille, I would be honoured if you would join us.
 We would all be quite interested in hearing your opinions of the school.”

 Avrille hesitated for a moment.
 I wanted to shout at her to refuse.
 Even if all eleven other governors were there, I did not trust Lucius.
-However, there was no way that propriety would allow me to convey my concerns to Avrille, which was precisely what I expected Lucius had counted on.
+However, there was no way propriety would allow me to convey such concerns to Avrille, which was precisely what I expected Lucius had counted on.

 “No trouble at all,” Lucius insisted.
 “It would be my pleasure.”

 Avrille shrugged.
-“All right then, thank you very much, Mr Malfoy…” Lucius rose an eyebrow at her.
-“I mean, Lucius.”
+“All right, then.
+Thank you very much, Mr Malfoy—” Lucius rose an eyebrow at her, “—I mean, Lucius.”

 At this, Lavinia glanced at me with worry on her face.
 I gave her a pointed look and jerked my head in Avrille’s direction, hoping to convey silently for her to speak to Avrille about Lucius before she went down to Hogsmeade tonight.
-Lavinia nodded and picked up her pace so she was beside Avrille again.
+Lavinia nodded in understanding and picked up her pace so she was beside Avrille again.

 “I’m starving.
 Let’s hurry up before the rain gets any worse,” Lavinia said, taking Avrille by the arm and practically dragging her back underneath her own umbrella.
 Avrille looked shocked for a moment at Lavinia’s behaviour, but then allowed herself to be pulled away.